Artist-Song/JDBCdemo/README.md

 # JDBCdemo
 JDBC！
-this demo connects database and java througn jdbc，simple but worth to learn.
+this demo connects database and java through jdbc，simple but worth to learn.